intere/generator-json-models/README.md

 1. The metadata is what initializes the configuration for classes, names, relationships, etc.
 2. Next (TODO) is to then begin building a model (of the generated model objects [see ModelClass.java generated via class.json]) using JSON and then performing the mappings necessary to start adding additional metadata (relationships between the models, renaming)
+  * Phase 1 is in progress (I have the models and their properties being created).
 3. TODO: Build language specific generators that handle a given ModelClassProperty, ModelClass, etc.
 4. PROFIT!
 (Okay, not really)